jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 #### Model Selection

 Three models were used: support-vector machine, random forest, and XG Boost.
-All models used a randomized search to tune the parameters, and a dummy classifier was used to evaluate the modes' performance over baseline.
-The data was applied to each utilizing two strategies for categorizing the data: TF-IDF weighing and Word2vec vectorization.
+All models used RandomizedSearchCV to tune the parameters (parameter grids were further tweaked in edge cases), and a dummy classifier was used to evaluate the modes' performance over baseline.
+The models were run on each of the three "groups" of data to examine the efficacy of the models as the corpus size increased (from n=100, to n=188, to n=288).
+The data was applied to each model utilizing two strategies for categorizing the data: TF-IDF weighting and Word2vec vectorization.
 SMOTE was used to account for class imbalance.

 ### Results